So, what is a Greenway, and why have one in Monaghan?

 The provision of safe, off-road walking and cycling paths have been identified as being a key necessity before any intervention aimed at encouraging people to ‘ditch the car’ in favour of more sustainable transportation modes can be achieved.
 As such, the development of Greenways is an integral part of the Dept’s Smarter Travel programme.

-You can find out more about our Active Travel Town work at www.gomonaghan.ie.
+You can find out more about our Active Travel Town programme at http://www.gomonaghan.ie.

-The Dept of Transport agrees with us.
-In 2006 they commissioned a ‘scoping study’, which analysed the tourism offering north and south and drew up a map of preferred long distance cycling routes, called the National Cycle Network.
+In 2006 Failte Ireland commissioned a ‘scoping study’, which analysed the tourism offering north and south and drew up a map of preferred long distance cycling routes, called the National Cycle Network.
 One of the proposed routes runs from Sligo through Cavan, Clones, Monaghan and on to Dundalk.
-The Ulster Canal fits into this route, and also brings an extra dimension, linking the route northwards into Armagh – an added benefit.

 Co.
 Monaghan is well established as an ‘activity and adventure’ destination, with outdoor activities such as horse riding, angling, walking and cycling being strong attractors of visitors.
 The Greenway enhances these tourism offerings.
 And who knows what delights the enterprising people of Monaghan will develop along the route in the years to come!